Increasing System Robustness With A ‘Let It Crash’ Philosophy

 How To Do Rollback Well

 The most important step is to implement an architecture that supports the need to rollback.
 For instance, componentised, service based architectures lend themselves well to this.
 Persistent message queues and asynchronous services allow you to bring components down for rollback without impacting the main user base.
-Work towards something like the Blue-Green release pattern such that your application can stay available whilst you are working on one half of the system.
+Work towards something like the such that your application can stay available whilst you are working on one half of the system.

 Test roll backs as thoroughly as your roll outs via the QA process.
 Throughout development and testing, attempt to get as much, or even more, confidence in your rollback as you have in your release.
 Foster a mindset that change is good, but the route back to the working system is much more important.
 People generally prefer working software over new features.